THIS ARTICLE INCLUDES A FREE PRINTABLE

 Mindfulness is a practice where you use the five senses to engage physically and non-judgmentally with the world around you.
 When you do a task with mindful awareness, you do it with 100% of your energy and attention.

 Any activity can be done with a sense of mindfulness, even eating dinner with your family.
-For example, you can teach your child to pay attention to the texture and flavors of the food.
+For example, you can teach your child to pay attention to the food's texture and flavors.
 You can guide them to think about how the food nurtures their body and keeps their body healthy.

 Practicing mindfulness is incredibly empowering for children.
 It can help them better manage stress and anxiety when it does occur.
 It helps with self-regulation, promotes positive emotions and self-compassion.